 These days, city overpopulation is far from being a rare phenomenon.
 That said, surprisingly, the most extreme overpopulation case comes from a highly developed country: Japan’s capital, Tokyo.
 Home to 37 million (about 30% of the country’s population), Tokyo’s overpopulation is a real headache to Japanese legislators.
 For this reason, they recently declared a 1 million yen (~8000$) incentive, per child, to any family that agrees to leave the capital and move to less-populated areas.
 Does this mean that it’s a good idea to invest in Japan’s periphery real estate?
 If you ask me, the answer is somewhat complex.

-I, Ofir Bar, am a real estate investor with about a quarter of a decade of experience worldwide.
+I, Ofir Bar, am a real estate investor with about a quarter of a century of experience worldwide.
 I always strive to open myself to new investment ideas, and so I stumbled across Japan’s rarely spoken-of market.
 As it turns out, it’s pretty unique and challenging in its own kind of way.
 In this post, I will give you a glimpse into this special case.
 Hopefully, it’ll help you understand the ins and outs of Japan’s real estate market.

 A quick scan of Japan’s demographics reveals a distressing problem: Each year, tens of thousands of people move from small towns to find work in major cities, leaving the periphery with mainly elderly, retired people.
 Combined with the extremely negative natural increase, this trend has left rural towns abandoned, with millions of unoccupied homes.
 Simultaneously, of course, real estate pricing in the cities is skyrocketing.